6 sure signs your phone interview went well

 This would help you position yourself and embrace the culture of the organization.
 If the interviewer skips that part entirely, it's a sign that they don't see you as a fit.

-Find out how many jobs you should apply for on a weekly basis to ensure a good response rate from employers
+Here are some tips on how to ask for feedback in case your interview over the phone didn't go well.
+And here you can find out how many jobs you should apply for on a weekly basis to ensure a good response rate from employers

 Is a 10-minute phone interview good or bad?